Sartron/documents/cP_autossl/main.md

     }
 }
 ```
-If the Let's Encrypt provider is no longer needed and you wish to uninstall it, run `If needed, it can be uninstalled by running /usr/local/cpanel/scripts/uninstall_lets_encrypt_autossl_provider`.
+If the Let's Encrypt provider is no longer needed and you wish to uninstall it, run `/usr/local/cpanel/scripts/uninstall_lets_encrypt_autossl_provider`.

 ## General
 * The primary positive factor of Let's Encrypt is that certificates are issued nearly instantly.